 With the escalation in trade tension, the conversations about the recessions have been mounting in the headlines and media of late.
 As a small and market-oriented economy, Singapore feels it dearly when the sharpest slump in the second quarter of its economic growth in a decade unfolds.

 Against this global trade headwinds, Singapore’s slowdown is inevitable.
-No one knows when the recession will arrive but it’s definitely a wakeup call for the business community to stay alert and persist with transformation efforts in this looming storm but there are still numbers of challenges faced by small-to-medium enterprises (SMEs) in 2019 that need to be solved.
+No one knows when the recession will arrive but it’s definitely a wakeup call for the small-to-medium enterprise (SME) to stay alert and persist with transformation efforts in this looming storm but there are still numbers of challenges faced by SMEs in 2019 that need to be solved.

 According to research conducted by AON, Singapore SMEs are having a hard time to meet customer variable demands due to the failure to innovate.
 With the speed of change in the global economy and the emergence of new technologies, immediacy and accuracy are winning the customer support race.
 However, how can it possible for leader quickly to acquire the right skills, experience, and knowledge to cope with this business challenge?